specklesystems/speckle-docs-OLD/dev/architecture.md

-# Using our embeddable 3D viewer
+# Architecture

+Not 🏛, but 👩‍💻!

 This section is currently being built 🚧, please check again later!